 Desalinated ocean water can add to the Region's water supply reliability by diversifying its water supply sources.
 WBMWD operates the Ocean Water Desalination Demonstration Facility and Water Education Center to evaluate and demonstrate ocean protection, energy recovery and cost reduction technologies with the goals of ensuring a full scale ocean-water desalination facility will be done in a cost and energy efficient manner while protecting the ocean.
+WBMWD is planning on expanding this facility in the future to provide up to 21,000 AFY of desalinated ocean water.

-Rainwater-Stormwater Use
+Stormwater Capture and Use

-Stormwater use, also known as rainwater harvesting, is a method that can be used by municipalities both to add a source of supply to its water portfolio, and to reduce runoff that can contribute to flooding and water quality issues.
-Because this watershed has minimal opportunity to capture large quantities of water for infiltration to underlying water supply basins, stormwater capture will largely be used for irrigation purposes rather than directly for drinking water consumption.
-Stormwater use is currently taking place at a local level where the City of Los Angeles is planning on developing a Stormwater Capture Master Plan, and the City of Santa Monica actively promotes the use of rainwater for various non-potable applications through free workshops in addition to rain barrel and cistern rebates.
+Stormwater capture and use is a method that can be used by municipalities both to add a source of supply to its water portfolio, and to reduce runoff that can contribute to flooding and water quality issues.
+Because this watershed has minimal opportunity to capture large quantities of water for infiltration to underlying water supply basins, stormwater capture and use will largely be used for irrigation purposes rather than directly for drinking water consumption.
+Stormwater use is currently taking place at a local level where the City of Los Angeles is planning on developing a Stormwater Capture Master Plan, and the

+City of Santa Monica which actively promotes the use of rainwater for various non-potable applications through free workshops in addition to rain barrel and cistern rebates.